Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: Comparison of results and reach at colliders

 \subsubsection{For a muon collider}

 We continue to explore the similar outcomes at a multi-TeV muon collider.
-Here, the most encouraging final state is $2-\rm{jet} +2\mu$ (see \autoref{mu_2j2mu}) where we find enormously healthy signal numbers that arise from the $S_3^{4/3}$ component of $S_3$, rendering a huge significance for such a signal.
+Here, the most encouraging finalstate is $2-\rm{jet} +2\mu$ (see \autoref{mu_2j2mu}) where we find enormously healthy signal numbers that arise from the $S_3^{4/3}$ component of $S_3$, rendering a huge significance for such a signal.
 Thus one can achieve the $5\sigma$ signal significance with very small value of $|Y^{22}_{S_3}|$ coupling and for large mass of the $S_3$ leptoquark.
-A similar scenario occurs for $2b-\rm{jet} +2\mu$ final state in BP3 too.
-Therefore, we focus on $2c-\rm{jet} +2\mu$ final state in BP1 scenario.
-As already shown in \autoref{mu_2c2mu}, $S_3^{1/3}$ provides signal events for this final state while $S_3^{4/3}$ behaves as a model background.
-The $5\sigma$ reach plot, in the $M_{S_3}-|Y^{22}_{ S_3}|$ plane, for this final state is depicted in \autoref{reach:mu_S3}.
-The yellow region signifies the parameter space with signal significance of more than $5\sigma$ level with the center of mass energy being 30 TeV and an integrated luminosity of 10000 \fbi, whereas the same signal significance with 8 TeV center of mass energy and 1000 \fbi integrated luminosity is shown in grey.
-It should be kept in mind that at 8 TeV center of mass energy, leptoquark of mass greater than 4 TeV can not be produced in pairs.
+A similar scenario occurs for $2b-\rm{jet} +2\mu$ finalstate in BP3 too.
+Therefore, we focus on $2c-\rm{jet} +2\mu$ finalstate in BP1 scenario.
+As already shown in \autoref{mu_2c2mu}, $S_3^{1/3}$ provides signal events for this finalstate while $S_3^{4/3}$ behaves as a model background.
+The $5\sigma$ reach plot, in the $M_{S_3}-|Y^{22}_{ S_3}|$ plane, for this finalstate is depicted in \autoref{reach:mu_S3}.
+The yellow region signifies the parameter space with signal significance of more than $5\sigma$ level with the centre-of-mass energy being 30 TeV and an integrated luminosity of 10000 \fbi, whereas the same signal significance with 8 TeV centre-of-mass energy and 1000 \fbi integrated luminosity is shown in grey.
+It should be kept in mind that at 8 TeV centre-of-mass energy, leptoquark of mass greater than 4 TeV can not be produced in pairs.
 Therefore, we find a sharp rise of the black curve while approaching the mass of 4 TeV indicating no sensitivity after that mass scale.
 On the other hand, the $5\sigma$ reach for 30 TeV energy with an integrated luminosity of 10000 \fbi (shown by the yellow curve) remains almost flat for the small value of $|Y^{22}_{S_3}|$ until very large mass of the leptoquark.
 It is apparent from the discussions that the muon collider has much more sensitivity to probe the small coupling values up to the very large mass of the leptoquark compared to the hadron collider.